katebry/rust-katas/README.md

 # Rust Katas

-Some basic coding challenges answered in Rust
+Coding challenges taken from CodeWars and answered in Rust

 **8kyu:**
 - counting_sheep